 Yes, they are best stored in the fridge where they will stay firm and hold their shape.

-For longer storage, arrange in a single layer on a tray and freeze until hard.
+Yes, you can!
+For storing in the freezer, arrange the balls in a single layer on a tray and freeze until hard.
 Once frozen transfer to a freezer bag or container.
 Keep in the freezer for up to three months.

 Other Recipes To Make Using Peanuts